deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/TsConfig.rst

     You might want to change the HTML code that renders the iFrame.

-    To do so, copy the :file:`Resources/Private/Templates/DocCheckAuthentication/` and :file:`Resources/Private/Partials/DocCheckAuthentication/` folder to, for example, your :file:`<yourPathOfChoice>/Templates/DocCheckAuthentication` and set the following in your TYPO3 setup:
+    To do so, copy the :file:`Resources/Private/Templates/DocCheckAuthentication/` and :file:`Resources/Private/Partials/DocCheckAuthentication/` folder to, for example, your :file:`<yourPathOfChoice>/Templates/DocCheckAuthentication` and set the following constants in your TYPO3 setup:

     Example::

-      plugin.tx_typo3docchecklogin.view.templateRootPath.10 = <yourPathOfChoice>/Templates/DocCheckAuthentication
+      plugin.tx_typo3docchecklogin.view.templateRootPath = <yourPathOfChoice>/Templates/DocCheckAuthentication
-      plugin.tx_typo3docchecklogin.view.partialRootPaths.10 = <yourPathOfChoice>/Partials/DocCheckAuthentication
+      plugin.tx_typo3docchecklogin.view.partialRootPaths = <yourPathOfChoice>/Partials/DocCheckAuthentication

 .. _configuration-overwrite-loginid: